 Figs, with their exotic appearance and sweet, rich flavor, seem as if they should be much more difficult to grow than they actually are.
-Figs grow well in all but the very coldest areas, and, even in colder zones, figs can be grown in containers and sheltered over the winter.
+However, common fig trees (Ficus carica) grow well in all but the very coldest areas, and, even then, they can be grown in containers and sheltered over the winter.

-Positioning in a sheltered area is best, to protect them from harsh weather.
+Positioning in a sheltered area is best in order to protect them from harsh weather.
 The south or southwest side of your house is an ideal spot.

 It is generally recommended that you plant figs an inch or two lower than they were growing in their original nursery pot.
 This helps protect the shallow root system from temperature extremes and drought, and will not harm the plant.

 Figs need a full eight hours of sun to produce well.
 They can also grow in part shade but their fruit production may not be as prolific.